mblackgeo/timezone-finder-api/infra/README.md

 # synth the cloud formation template to ensure there are no errors
 cdk synth

+# check what changes will be made first before deploying
+cdk diff

 # deploy the api
 cdk deploy